DMacMakes/dmdocs/content/en/torrens/ise102/week12/index.md

 * Action replay of the last 10 seconds?
 * Multiple game modes
 * Top 3 scores saved to disk and reopened each time app opens

+## Colliding with your own body

+A snake's body is just a list of locations.
+How can we check, each frame, if slithers' head (`slithers.location`) is on the same pixel as one of her body parts?
+You've already done it for a `strawberry` or `banana`, so do the same for the old locations.